 - Will be living in California and will file an affidavit with the community college stating that her or she intends to establish residency in California as soon as possible;

 - Documentation shall be provided by the student as required by the statue as specified in California Education Code Section 76140(a)(5).

 - Students receiving this exemption do not receive resident status for the purpose of tuition or financial aid.
 Rather they are exempt from nonresident tuition under this law.
 Application for this exemption is initiated at the Admissions and Records Office at the student's primary campus.

-Special part-time admission students who are determined to be nonresidents may be admitted and classified as nonresidents but exempt from paying nonresident tuition per California Education Code, Section 76141.
+Dual Enrollment students who are determined to be nonresidents may be admitted and classified as nonresidents but exempt from paying nonresident tuition per California Education Code, Section 76141.
 The following conditions apply:

 - The exemption does not apply to full-time special admissions students.

 - This exemption does not apply to categories of students who would be precluded from qualifying for AB 540 nonresident tuition exemption; i.e., a) students who reside outside of California and enroll via Distance Education and b) students on most nonimmigrant visas.